 - Start by considering the context of your assignment.

-- Explore reference sources to get a big picture of your topic--they may help you think of more specific questions.
+- Explore online reference sources to get a big picture of your topic--they may help you think of more specific questions.
 Helpful sources to try include:

 - CQ Researcher provides in-depth coverage on issues covering a wide range of topics and may include graphs, photographs, a "pro-con" section, and historical background on a topic.